Terminology

 This is a quick and peaceful death which results from a patient taking or being administered a fatal dose of a medication prescribed after their rational and continued request, made in order to relieve their own suffering.

-Practically, voluntary assisted dying would generally involve a doctor prescribing a lethal drug which may either be administered by a healthcare professional or taken by the patient at the time of their choice, without further assistance.
+Voluntary assisted dying would generally involve a doctor prescribing a lethal drug which may either be administered by a healthcare professional or taken by the patient at the time of their choice, without further assistance.
+See our page on the NSW VAD Law

 Involuntary Euthanasia